burnto/burnto/README.md

 🌎 I am located in UTC-7/8

-🐣 Much of my work is via my experimental blockchain workshop, [Mono Koto](https://mono-koto.com/).
+🐣 Much of my work is via my emerging tech workshop, [Mono Koto](https://mono-koto.com/).

-🕰 I previously incubated enterprise payments tech in a big payments company.
-Mostly I helped create forums, opportunities, and momentum for teams to play with new knowledge and tech.
+🕰 Past work has included both early startup roles and enterprise tech.
+As a builder, I like building towards demos and prototypes.
+As a leader, I like to create forums, opportunities, and momentum for teams to work in a way that feels like play.

 ### 🌈 Current interests include